 Post-holiday blues?
 Surely not.
 You followed a dream to escape the rat race and exchanged it with that beautiful Great Plains Conservation bush experience.
 Months of research, planning and saving have finally come to fruition, and you have THE most perfect itinerary.
 You can hardly contain your excitement.
 The day has finally arrived, and off you go on your dream holiday.

-A fortnight later of absolute bliss and you’ve headed home.
-You’ve survived the 17-hour flight home, but without sleep and even though you’ve just spent days doing an incredible yoga safari, you might feel puffy and exhausted.
-Work starts tomorrow and you feel your heart sink.
+A fortnight later of absolute bliss, and you’ve headed home.
+You’ve survived the 17-hour flight home but without sleep, and even though you’ve just spent days doing an incredible yoga safari, you might feel puffy and exhausted.
+Work starts tomorrow, and you feel your heart sink.

 ‘How can this all be over?’ you ask yourself.
 ‘Why do I have to work?
 How am I going to do this?’

-This is a common reality for many people having experienced the anticipation and experience of an incredible holiday away from the day-to-day routine and constant pressured commitments and plans.
+This is a common reality for many people, having experienced the anticipation and experience of an incredible holiday away from the day-to-day routine and constant pressured commitments and plans.

 Ensure you eat well the last few days before your return and possibly even get some exercise in before you head back to work.
 The endorphins and increased energy will help you to cope emotionally and physically.
-Remember that if you have consumed a lot of alcohol your body may be feeling the after-effects and could benefit from a good dose of hydration and vitamins.
-Drink loads of fresh water with lemon and cucumber, fresh juices and plant based foods.
-Another practical way of dealing with post-holiday blues is to be outdoors.
-Take some (more) time in nature, whether it’s near the ocean, in the garden or walking in a forest.
+Remember that if you have consumed a lot of alcohol, your body may be feeling the after-effects and could benefit from a good dose of hydration and vitamins.
+Drink loads of fresh water with lemon and cucumber, fresh juices and plant-based foods.
+Fruit-infused water at Duba PlainsAnother practical way of dealing with post-holiday blues is to be outdoors.
+Take some (more) time in nature, whether near the ocean, in the garden or walking in a forest.
 Nature is a natural mood enhancer and elevator.